-I was at the farmers’ market this past Saturday, cruising through the rows of vegetables, when I saw something exciting enough to stop me in my tracks.
+I was at the farmers’ market on an Saturday in mid-April cruising through the rows of vegetables, when I saw something exciting enough to stop me in my tracks.
 It couldn’t be.
 It was too early.
 Could it be?
 It was.
 Ramps!
-And where there are ramps, there's a Wild Ramp (Spring Onion) Pesto recipe to be made!
+And where there are ramps, there’s a Wild Ramp (Spring Onion) Pesto recipe to be made!

 Convinced yet?
 Give this ramp pesto a try.
 You’ll never think of inclined walkways the same way again.